Savory Kabocha Squash Soup

 So, where can you get kabocha squash?
 My local grocery stores don’t carry it, so I just hop on over to any Asian market or get it online.
 It’s squat and dark green with some light green spotting.

-Close up of a spoonful of kabocha squash soup.
+Close up of a spoonful of Japanese pumpkin squash soup.

 This kabocha squash soup is naturally sweet, and uses just a few simple ingredients to make a comforting and delicious winter soup.